How to Do a Foot Soak for Toenail Fungus, Plus 4 Products to Try

 Vinegar soak for bacteria

 “Patients with onychomycosis may sometimes develop a bacterial infection at the same time, which leads to a greenish discoloration of the nail,” says Dr. Katta.
 “This discoloration is usually caused by a particular bacteria called pseudomonas.
-For this type of infection, vinegar soaks may be helpful—although it wouldn’t be expected to help with the fungal infection.”
+For this type of infection, vinegar soaks may be helpful.”

 Vinegar contains acetic acid, which can help battle the bacteria that causes the greenish discoloration.